 The construction industry has the greatest number of fatal work-related injuries nationwide.
 Workers’ compensation also provides death benefits for the family members of workers killed on the job.
 Death benefits in Michigan would include wage replacement for 500 weeks following the death of the worker or longer if the deceased worker had dependent children.

 How an Attorney Can Help with Your Claim

 While workers’ compensation programs provide an easy way for workers to obtain the assistance they need to recover from a job-related accident, the process is often confusing, frustrating, and overwhelming.
 Fortunately, many personal injury lawyers are workers’ compensation lawyers and provide a wealth of experience, resources, and assistance for injured workers.

 Some of the services an attorney can provide to injured construction workers include:

-- Assistance in filing a workers’ comp claim.
+- Assistance in filing a workers’ compensation claim.
 An employer most often files this type of claim.
 However, the employee can also file the claim if the employer has not done so.
 Individuals in this situation can obtain assistance with filing the claim.

 - Legal representation during an independent medical examination.
-Insurers often order these examinations if they believe the worker is being less-than-truthful about the nature and severity of their injury.
+Insurers often order these examinations if they believe the worker is being less than truthful about the nature and severity of their injury.
 An attorney can explain the examination process to the worker and even attend the examination to ensure the worker’s fair treatment.